 Under Disks, the table lists the name and type of all attached disks.
 For example, this screen shows a virtual machine with one operating system (OS) disk and one data disk:

-After you find the name of the disk, you're ready to detach the disk:
+After you find the name of the disk, you're ready to detach it:

 Select the data disk, and then click the check mark to detach it.